When did you start appreciating paneling?

 I love his work.

 Its a shame so many people are turned off by all the surface gore and scat, because once you get past that, he's great.

 Fuck can't unsee

-But user, the average anime typically has worse art than the manga it's adapted from.
+But anon, the average anime typically has worse art than the manga it's adapted from.